 On the other hand, if you want to build a formal leadership development program that exposes high potentials and other leaders to broader organizational considerations, then a more formal program may make the most sense.
 In that case, talent rotation would likely be one of several initiatives that your company offers to build frontline leadership muscle and bench strength.
 However, you’ll need to account for a more flexible operational leadership structure that allows participants to be away from their primary roles for extended periods, and provide backup personnel to fill the gap.

-LR: How often should it be conducted, and how long should each rotation be?
+AMA: How often should it be conducted, and how long should each rotation be?